Isabelle Härle

 She won the bronze medal at the Team 5 km world championships.

 At the 2016 Summer Olympics in Rio de Janeiro, she competed in the women's 10 km marathon swim.
 She finished in 6th place with a time of 1:57:22.1.

 Before the 2016 Summer Olympics in Rio de Janeiro, Härle posed together with rower Julia Lier, cyclist Nadja Pries, table tennis player Petrissa Solja and not starting from injury reasons in Rio pole vaulter Katharina Bauer for the German edition of the Playboy.

+She married German former swimmer Hendrik Feldwehr.